ipld/ipld/schema/representations.md

 within the Data Model.

 For all Schema kinds which have equivalents at the Data Model level, there is a default representation.
-The default representation this is, broadly speaking, a no-op: a string remains a string, and a map is easy to enough to represent as, well, a map!
+The default representation is, broadly speaking, a no-op: a string remains a string, and a map is easy to enough to represent as, well, a map!